Calculus: Integral calculus

 Integral calculus is the study of the definitions, properties, and applications of two related concepts, the indefinite integral and the definite integral.
 The process of finding the value of an integral is called integration.
 The indefinite integral, also known as the antiderivative, is the inverse operation to the derivative.
 F is an indefinite integral of f when f is a derivative of F. (This use of lower- and upper-case letters for a function and its indefinite integral is common in calculus.)
 The definite integral inputs a function and outputs a number, which gives the algebraic sum of areas between the graph of the input and the x-axis.
 The technical definition of the definite integral involves the limit of a sum of areas of rectangles, called a Riemann sum.

 A motivating example is the distance traveled in a given time.
 If the speed is constant, only multiplication is needed:

 But if the speed changes, a more powerful method of finding the distance is necessary.
 One such method is to approximate the distance traveled by breaking up the time into many short intervals of time, then multiplying the time elapsed in each interval by one of the speeds in that interval, and then taking the sum (a Riemann sum) of the approximate distance traveled in each interval.
 The basic idea is that if only a short time elapses, then the speed will stay more or less the same.
 However, a Riemann sum only gives an approximation of the distance traveled.
 We must take the limit of all such Riemann sums to find the exact distance traveled.

 When velocity is constant, the total distance traveled over the given time interval can be computed by multiplying velocity and time.
-For example, travelling a steady 50 mph for 3 hours results in a total distance of 150 miles.
-Plotting the velocity as a function of time yields a rectangle with height equal to the velocity and width equal to the time elapsed.
+For example, traveling a steady 50 mph for 3 hours results in a total distance of 150 miles.
+Plotting the velocity as a function of time yields a rectangle with a height equal to the velocity and a width equal to the time elapsed.
 Therefore, the product of velocity and time also calculates the rectangular area under the (constant) velocity curve.
-This connection between the area under a curve and distance traveled can be extended to any irregularly shaped region exhibiting a fluctuating velocity over a given time period.
+This connection between the area under a curve and the distance traveled can be extended to any irregularly shaped region exhibiting a fluctuating velocity over a given period.
 If f(x) represents speed as it varies over time, the distance traveled between the times represented by a and b is the area of the region between f(x) and the x-axis, between x = a and x = b.